 The route also allows you to observe the fascinating culatello gallery, which age in the humidity and in the penumbra, museum of itself, before going up to the Hosteria del Maiale and Culatello hall, where the tasting closes the path dedicated to the King of Salumi.

-from February 1 to December 30: from Tuesday to Sunday from 10am to 6pm (last entrance at 5.30pm).
+From 1st June to 30th December the Museum is open, without the need for reservations, with the usual opening hours: from Tuesday to Sunday from 10am to 6pm (last entrance at 5.30pm).

 Closed on Monday.
 Closed on January.